Can anyone stay and visit Birch?

 How do I get through Birch’s entrance gate?

-We should have your car reg assuming you’ve checked in online.
+48 hours before your stay you will receive an email where you can tell us your car reg details.
 We will get you set up on the gate so that you can come and go as you please during your stay.
 Any issues just shout.
 If you’re arriving by taxi, just ring the buzzer.

 Where do I park?

-There’s loads of parking which we’ll direct you to when you arrive.
-First off though, swing by the Mansion House to say hi.
+There’s loads of parking spaces to choose.
+First off though, swing by the Mansion House to say hi and check-in.

 Do you have an electric vehicle charging station?